 Whether they are new in Western countries or they have never been to the original Pashtun homeland, Pashtuns almost always identify themselves as Muslims.
 They will be married in a mosque, and to be associated with another religious system would be unacceptable in their community.
 Those who want to take Christ to the Pashtuns will need to do just that; take Christ to them, not a religious system.

-The Pashtunwali Code of Honor erodes among Pashtuns who live in urban settings like Brisbane.
+The Pashtunwali Code of Honor erodes among Pashtuns who live in urban settings Like Paris.
 Some of them have only a weak identity as Muslims or as Pashtuns.
 They need to find their identity in the Savior who loves them and wants them to be transformed into His likeness.

 No one knows how many Pashtuns are following Jesus.
 Seeds of the Gospel have been sown widely.
 The greatest barriers to faith are social and cultural, leaving us with the challenge of allowing Pashtuns to embrace Christ while keeping their culture and traditions.
 Those who are in Western nations have a tremendous opportunity to embrace the Savior, but, like other immigrants, they are most open only soon after they arrive.
 If the job is postponed for more than a year or two, the opportunity is lost.
 Unfortunately, churches in the West would much rather go to a far-off place and work with other Christians than reach unreached peoples in their midst, so most mission fields remain unmanned.
 Only 1/31 of our missionaries go to the unreached people groups (ethne) described in the Great Commission.

-Pray for the Church in Australia to strengthen their efforts to reach unreached peoples in their midst.
+Pray for the Church in Europe to strengthen their efforts to reach unreached peoples in their midst.